-The main activities of the company are holding investments and controlling the operations of its subsidiaries.
-The company's core focus is real estate acquisition and development for rental or resale and the acquisition of private equity investments for income generation and asset appreciation.
-The company's primary aim is to provide its shareholders with a tax-efficient vehicle, offering an enhanced level of income, above average dividend yields and preservation of capital through the diversification of assets.
+The main activities of the Company are holding investments and controlling the operations of its subsidiaries.
+The Company's core focus is real estate acquisition and development for rental or resale and the acquisition of private equity investments for income generation and asset appreciation.
+The Company's primary aim is to provide its shareholders with a tax-efficient vehicle, offering an enhanced level of income, above average dividend yields and preservation of capital through the diversification of assets.

-The company's subsidiaries and associate, which, together with the company are referred to as "the Group" are as follows:
+The Company's subsidiaries and associate, which, together with the Company are referred to as "the Group" are as follows:

-Subsidiaries Principal Activities Incorporated in Proportion of Issued Capital held by the Group Financial Year End First Rock USA, LLC Property Investment USA 100% 31 December First Rock Capital LATAM, Sociedad Anónima Property Investment Costa Rica 100% 31 December First Rock Capital Cayman Limited Property Investment Cayman 100% 31 December FCH Jamaica Developers Limited Property Investment Jamaica 100% 31 December FCH Jamaica Assets Limited Property Investment Jamaica 100% 31 December Dolla Financial Services Limited Micro Financing Jamaica 75% 31 December Associate First Rock Global Holdings Limited Small & Medium Entities Investments Barbados 15% 31 December
+Subsidiaries Principal Activities Incorporated in Proportion of Issued Capital held by the Group Financial Year End First Rock USA, LLC Property Investment USA 100% 31 December First Rock Capital LATAM, Sociedad Anónima Property Investment Costa Rica 100% 31 December First Rock Capital Cayman Limited Property Investment Cayman 100% 31 December FCH Jamaica Developers Limited Property Investment Jamaica 100% 31 December FCH Jamaica Assets Limited Property Investment Jamaica 100% 31 December Associate Operation of Caribbean Health Systems Medical Health Facilities St. Lucia 25% 31 December